Diabetes is a disorder that causes a person's blood sugar level to become too high. There are three main types of diabetes: (1)

 The answer is NO, fruits are an excellent source of vitamins and minerals and should be involved in the diet of people with diabetes, but you should consider using them because of the glucose content of fruits.

 Fruits are one of the principal sources of carbohydrates and should be used with caution in diabetic diets.
-You can eat dried, fresh or frozen fruit, but it's important to how many use them.

 According to the American Diabetes Association (ADA), you should count fruits as carbohydrates in the diabetic diet plan.